aliking/assassin-slack/README.md

-# anonymous-slack
+# assassin-slack
-A Heroku service to send anonymous messages to colleagues on Slack.
-Your message shows up under the guise of a random animal: `an anonymous aardvark says: [your message]`.
+A Heroku service to send assassin messages to colleagues on Slack.
+Your message shows up under the guise of a random animal: `an assassin aardvark says: [your message]`.

 As a slack administrator:

 Clone this repository, enter it and generate the Godeps:

-    git clone git@github.com:recursionpharma/anonymous-slack.git
+    git clone git@github.com:recursionpharma/assassin-slack.git
-    cd anonymous-slack
+    cd assassin-slack
     godep save -r

 Create a new Heroku app:

     heroku create
     >>> Creating whispering-cliffs-7437... done, stack is cedar-14
     >>> https://whispering-cliffs-7437.herokuapp.com/ | https://git.heroku.com/whispering-cliffs-7437.git

 In Slack integrations, add a Slash command, for example, `/anon` .
 Set the URL in Slack to your Heroku website URL (in our example, `https://whispering-cliffs-7437.herokuapp.com/`).
 The resulting slack "token" should be set as a Heroku environment variable:

     heroku config:set INCOMING_SLACK_TOKEN=XXX